EmilyBertani/Challenge_10/Challenge_10_Starter_Code/README.md

 ## Usage

-The following are images of the Elbow Curves and Scatter plot composits for both the original data and the PCA data:
+The following are images of the Elbow Curves and Scatter plot composites for both the original data and the PCA data:

 ![Composite Elbow Curve](https://github.com/EmilyBertani/Challenge_10/blob/main/Challenge_10_Starter_Code/Composite_Elbow_Curve.png)